mcclatchy/mcp-performance/README.md

-# gemini-cli-performance
+# mcp-performance
-A Gemini CLI extension to analyze web page performance
+A Gemini CLI extension and MCP server to analyze web page performance